bethwel3001/Project-web-scrapper/README.md

 Here is a simple example of how to use the scraper: from scraper import scrape_products

-url = "https://example.com/products"  # Replace with your target URL
+url = " # Replace with your target URL"
 products = scrape_products(url)
 print(products)  # Display the scraped product data